|

 Jeff Heitzman Class Year: 1975 Major: Mathematics Email: JRHHOU@aol.com

-What advice would you give to current or prospective students?
 Get a balanced education at Loras.
 For example if you major in a STEM discipline, then minor in one of the humanities or vice versa.
 This plus a graduate degree later on will have you prepared for the world ahead.

 |